iam-veeramalla/Docker-Zero-to-Hero/examples/python-web-app/readme.md

 What's Next?
   View a summary of image vulnerabilities and recommendations → docker scout quickview
 ```
-- Step 4: To run the application we have to use docker run.
+- Step 4: To access the application we have to use docker run.
 ```
  docker run -p 8080:8080 -it aashish1947/django-web-app
 ```